TedTschopp/tschopp.net/_posts/Drafts/2018-09-04-Rules-for-Firearms-in-MCC-DCC.md

 ## Firearm Rules

 ### Hits Do 1 Die of Damage

 Each firearm has its own damage die.
 For a standard attack, a hit does 1 die of damage.
 Damage is treated just like any other missile or melee attack, and can be healed as normal.

 ### Firearms Are Fast

 Using a firearm gives a +1 Die bump for initiative.
 This represents how quickly a gun can be fired.

 ### Aiming

 As an action, the shooter may take time to aim.
 This will increase the attack roll by 1 Die on the dice chain and hits will increase the damage by an additional die (1d8 becomes 2d8).
 A character may aim round after round, but the bonuses do not accumulate.

 ### Surprise attacks

 Firearm attacks during a surprise round, or the target is otherwise unaware of the attack, will increase the chance of a critical hit by +2.
 This bonus is in addition to bonuses from Aiming.
 Automatic weapons do not get this bonus.

-### Duels
-Duels are deadly.
-The two participants are standing still, facing each other.
-The attack happens so quickly that dodging and maneuvering are not possible.
-This means that duels are exceptionally damaging critical hits.

-Initiative is determined normally, but the Weapon's speed is added to the die result.
-The duelist with the highest initiative attacks first using normal attack rules.
-If the attacker hits than the attacker rolls the weapons damage dice equal to his level (or hit dice) number of times.
-If the target survives, he can attempt to shoot back. applying the same damage rules.
-If the target does not survive, it is assumed he has fired back and the shot has missed.
-If both duelists survive a normal combat round starts.

 ### Taking Cover